 The residence hall is a three-story suite-style building.
 Each suite has two bedrooms and a private bathroom shared by all students in the suite.
-The building has a lounge area on each of the three floors and a kitchen facility on the first floor, as well as laundry facilities on the second and third floors.
-Take a look.
+The building has a lounge area on first floor, a classroom on the second floor, a fitness center on the third floor, and a kitchen facility on the first floor, as well as laundry facilities on the second and third floors.

 Generally, there are two to three students assigned to a room.
 Singles are awarded on a limited basis and to those students who demonstrate a medical need for one.
 All rooms in our residence hall are connected to another bedroom and have a shared bathroom.
 Each suite is responsible for maintaining the cleanliness of the suite areas and their bathroom.